How to: Create an ASP.NET Login Page

 To create a login page

 Create an ASP.NET Web application that uses ASP.NET membership.
 For more information and examples, see Walkthrough: Creating a Web Site with Membership and User Login.
 For information about how to configure membership, see Configuring an ASP.NET Application to Use Membership.

 Create an ASP.NET Web page named Login.aspx in your application.

 By default, ASP.NET forms authentication is configured to use a page named Login.aspx.
 You can change the default login page name in the Web.config file for your application using the LoginUrl property.

 Add a Login control to the page.

-Set the control's DestinationPageUrl property to the name of the page that the user will be redirected to after logging in.
-For example, you can set the DestinationPageUrl to DestinationPageUrl="~/Membership/MembersHome.aspx", a members only page.
-If you do not specify a value for the DestinationPageUrl property, the user will be redirected to the original page the user requested page after successful log in.
+Set the control's DestinationPageUrl property to the name of the page that the user will be redirected to after they log in.
+For example, you can set the DestinationPageUrl property to DestinationPageUrl="~/Membership/MembersHome.aspx", a members only page.
+If you do not specify a value for the DestinationPageUrl property, the user will be redirected to the original page the user requested after successfully logging in.

 The following example shows the markup for a Login control:

 <asp:Login ID="Login1" runat="server" DestinationPageUrl="~/MembersHome.aspx"> </asp:Login>